raspberrypilearning/looping-sprites/en/step_3.md

 --- /task ---

 --- task ---
+Select your first sprite and click on the Code tab.

+--- /task ---

+--- task ---
 Add code to make your sprite move around the stage in a forever loop, bouncing off the edges of the stage.

 **Add me in: generic-scratch-if-on-edge-bounce **